Who We Are

 The Sonja Haynes Stone Center for Research in Black Culture and History at the University of North Carolina at Chapel Hill was established on July 1, 1988.

-Initially known as the Black Cultural Center, it was renamed for beloved faculty member Dr. Sonja Haynes Stone after her untimely passing in 1991.
+Initially known as the Black Cultural Center (BCC), it was renamed for beloved faculty member Dr. Sonja Haynes Stone after her untimely passing in 1991.

 Upon its inception, the Stone Center was focused on raising awareness of and appreciation for African American culture within our campus community.

-Over time, that focus has expanded to incorporate cultural and academic programming, including the work of the Institute of African American Research (IAAR), which was conceived of in the early 1990s and founded in 1995 by UNC faculty who believed it was important to have a free-standing center devoted to researching Black life and history.
+Over time, it evolved into a dynamic academic and community engagement space, including the work of the Institute of African American Research (IAAR), which was conceived of in the early 1990s and founded in 1995 by UNC faculty who believed it was important to have a free-standing center devoted to research.

 Audience members at a Stone Center event